If you’ve had a C-Section and suspect an infection, don’t panic!

-Most infections can be eliminated quickly if they are caught in time.
-That means your job is to try to determine if you have an infection and then take prompt action.
+Most infections can be eliminated quickly if they are caught in time so identifying whether or not you actually have an infection and taking prompt action is important.

 Identifying C-Section Infections

 C-Section Incision Infection

 An incision infection is probably the most common of all C-Section infections.

 If your incision is infected it may be swollen, red, sore to the touch or there may be fluid oozing from the incision.

 If your incision does break open follow careful C-Section incision care at home to help avoid an infection.

 - Incision and surrounding area is red and irritated

 - Incision is warm to the touch and very sore